psychemedia/island-tales-book-one/11-elder-puckaster.md

 "Why, then, I will just tell you.
 The fairies give them gin to prevent them growing any bigger, and then carry them off, and put an old wizen fairy in their place.
 I have known the thing happen often and often before.
 That child of Sukey Grundle's, you know, that was always crying and squealing, that was never her child at all, but just an old fairy.
 Her own little darling is no doubt at this moment doing the dirty work for some of the queer creatures in Fairy-land, scrubbing, and dusting, and slaving, and feeding their pigs, and, no doubt, getting a whop on the head every now and then with a broomstick; and, I will tell you what; it's of no use your settling here, just for the purpose of providing for your family by getting your children apprenticed out to the fairies.
 It's no saving at all, for they always leave one of their own sort, that eats twice as much, and is, besides, very mischievous, in its place.
 You had better not interfere with Puck's little star."

+$\pagebreak$

 Well, John Kann's neighbour took his advice; and, moreover, asked John to his wedding-feast, which took place a day or two afterwards.
 John passed a very merry evening; and it was late and very dark before he started to return home.
-There were no roads in this part of the island in those days; so finding one's way home at night was not always an easy matter.
+There were no roads in this part of the island in those days, so finding one's way home at night was not always an easy matter.
 Luckily, however, for John, a friend of his, who lived near, had started just before with a lantern, and John followed the light, which was some way on before him, singing to himself as he went along.

 Up-hill and down-hill, over rough and smooth, John Kann followed the light: but, somehow or other he did not recognise any part of the road as he went along.
 "Maybe the ale was strong, and I am a little fuddled like, though I do not feel so," thought he to himself.
 "Maybe, all this time I have been following a wrong person with a lantern."
 However, it was of no use stopping then, as he did not at all know where he was; so he followed on, and on, and on.
 The ground grew rougher, sometimes up-hill, sometimes downhill, amongst brambles, and rocks, and holes, but there was a firm good path under his feet all the while.
 When, all of a sudden a new idea flashed across his mind.
-"Maybe it 's Puck's little star that I have been walking after all this while.
+"Maybe it's Puck's little star that I have been walking after all this while.
 What fun!" thought he to himself.

 At length the light seemed to stand still, and John Kann walked up to it.
 However, as he came nearer, the light seemed to grow paler and smaller; and, when he got close to it, it was no bigger or brighter than a glow-worm's tail, so he was left all in the dark; but just then the moon glided out from behind a cloud, and showed him that he was on the very spot where the grass was smooth, and the fairy rings were, and where his neighbour wanted to have built his house.

 As he stood still he thought he heard the sound of music, and a multitude of tiny voices singing together in chorus.
 He held his breath, and listened.
 He could clearly distinguish the following words,

+$\pagebreak$

 "John Kann— John Kann
 Is a very nice man: